Postgraduate Certificate in Counselling Studies

 The PGCertCounSt is also an ideal pathway into applying for the Master of Counselling, a degree which enables graduates to obtain provisional membership with the New Zealand Association of Counsellors (NZAC).

-To qualify for entry to the PGCertCounSt, students must have completed an Aotearoa New Zealand bachelor’s degree with a B grade average or higher in their 300-level courses, or equivalent, and been approved by the Dean of Education and Health Sciences.
+To qualify for entry to the PGCertCounSt, students must have completed an Aotearoa New Zealand bachelor’s degree with a B Grade Point Average or higher in their 300-level courses, or equivalent, and been approved by the Dean of Education and Health Sciences.

 How to apply